quickgrid/ai-resources/resources/ai-notes/knowledge-distillation-series.md

 # On the Efficacy of Knowledge Distillation

 Bigger models with more accuracy does not mean they are good teachers.
+Early stopped teachers are better.

 # Does Knowledge Distillation Really Work?